kmwirigii/Skiees--Motors/README.md

 🤝 Contributions:
-Contributions are welcome!
-If you would like to improve this project, follow these steps:
+Contributions are welcome.If you would like to improve this project, follow these steps:

-Fork the repository.
+1.Fork the repository.

-Create a new branch (git checkout -b feature-branch).
+2.Create a new branch (git checkout -b feature-branch).

-Make your changes and commit (git commit -m "Added a new feature").
+3.Make your changes and commit (git commit -m "Added a new feature").

-Push to your forked repository (git push origin feature-branch).
+4.Push to your forked repository (git push origin feature-branch).

-Open a pull request.
+5.Open a pull request.